kew24/proj-Westra-data202/Report.md

     )
 ```

-This step of consecutive mutating essentially makes a lot of the variables of interest into a binary factor, which is similar to what I had suggested with the original dataframe.
+This step of consecutive mutating essentially makes many of the variables of interest into binary factors, which is similar to what I had suggested with the original dataframe.
 In these above steps, the following variables are created:

 -   `race_b`: a binary version of `race`, with a value of 1 for "White", and a 0 for anything else.
 -   `age_scaled`: the `age` value, centered (by subtracting the mean `age`) and scaled (by dividing the centered `age` by its standard deviation).